Chinese Food Recipes for the Health-Conscious Eater

 While soups can be served hot or cold, they are typically warm.

 The main dishes are generally stir-fried, steamed, or fried.
-They may be accompanied by rice, noodles, or other words.
+Rice, noodles, or other words may accompany them.

 Side dishes are often steamed, boiled, fried, or cooked with spices.